 Insurance Considerations and Compensation

 Insurance claims in wet-weather collisions require precise documentation.
-Coverage may include:- Medical Expenses: Hospital bills, medications, rehabilitation costs
+Coverage may include:

 - Property Damage: Vehicle repairs or replacement, towing, and rental vehicles